The gauge action, DG Lie algebra and identities for Bernoulli numbers: Introduction

-Combinatorial, arithmetical, analytical and geometrical methods have been used along past years to deduced Euler-type identities \cite{crabb,dunne,fapan,gessel,pan2,patan}.
-Some of them, including Euler and Miki's, are particular instances of a large family of Euler-type identities whose existence we prove in this paper.
+Combinatorial, arithmetical, analytical and geometrical methods have been used to deduced Euler-type identities \cite{crabb,dunne,fapan,gessel,pan2,patan}.
+Some of them, including Euler and Miki's, are special cases of a large family of Euler-type identities whose existence we prove in this paper.
 Namely,